×

 Simplified: Enabling near real-time analytics reduces reliance on proprietary solutions and further consolidates enterprise data within the data lake.

-Starburst Galaxy’s modern data lakehouse analytics platform enhances these benefits even further.
+By using Starburst Galaxy, a modern data lakehouse analytics platform, you can enhance your Apache Hudi benefits even further.

 Unified data: All enterprise data sources, not just the data lake, are accessible through Galaxy’s single point of access.